Transformer Semantic Genetic Programming for d-dimensional Symbolic Regression Problems: Experimental Settings

 \paragraph{Baseline Configurations.} StdGP uses subtree crossover with a probability of 90\% and a bias toward selecting terminals of 10\%, along with subtree mutation applied with a probability of 10\%, where newly generated subtrees have a depth ranging from 0 to 2 \citep{koza1992programming}.

 For SLIM\_GSGP, we use the default configuration of the framework.
-Thus, the SLIM+SIG2 variant is employed and no geometric crossover is performed, resulting in a one-parent-based semantic search that makes it comparable to TSGP.
+Thus, the SLIM+2 mutation operator (which uses addition of two random substructures to create the mutation effect) is used, and no geometric crossover is performed, resulting in a one-parent-based semantic search that makes it comparable to TSGP.
 The default inflation mutation rate is set to 0.2, defining the probability of selecting the inflation mutation over the deflate operation during the mutation process of a program.

 DSR follows the default configuration of the framework.
-The reward is defined as the negative root mean squared error (RMSE) to match the metric to measure solution quality, with a batch size of 100 and trained for 100 iterations to align with the settings used in GP.
+The reward is defined as the negative RMSE to match the metric to measure solution quality, with a batch size of 100 and trained for 100 iterations to align with the settings used in GP.

 DAE-GP is implemented as suggested by \citep{wittenberg_denoising_2023}, using an LSTM-based autoencoder with a single hidden layer whose dimensionality is dynamically adjusted.
 Training is performed using the Adam optimizer with a learning rate of 0.001 until convergence.
 Input corruption is applied using Levenshtein tree edit at a high edit percentage of 95\%, which promotes extensive structural perturbations and encourages exploration in the search space, helping to counteract premature convergence \citep{wittenberg_denoising_2023}